 2. Approval of Minutes

-A motion was made by Ben Durian with support from David Rodriguez, to approve the December DABA minutes.
+A motion was made with support to approve the January DABA minutes.

 3. Treasurers Report: